asuprem/edna/setup/Part 5 - An EDNA Job on Kubernetes/readme.md

 - Process with BaseProcess (which is an empty primitive that doesn't do anything)
 - Emit with a KafkaEmit primitive that sends results to Kafka

-The `ednaconf.yaml` associated with the StreamingContext has the following important fields:
+The `ednaconf.yaml` associated with the ~~StreamingContext~~ SimpleStreamingContext has the following important fields:
 - `bearer_token`: Put your bearer token here
 - `kafka_topic`: The name of the kafka topic to publish to.
 This will be the same topic that another EDNA job could subscribe to, for example
 - `bootstrap_server`: The address of the kafka broker.